 The alternation between red and white on the inner doors and walls and their arrangement in rectangles resembles, to a certain degree, a painting by Piet Mondrian.
 That segmentation of the vertical elements of the house contrast with the horizontally observed openness (in other words, the now very popular principle of the open concept that integrates the kitchen with the social areas) of the construction, creating an interesting contrast effect.
 And it’s worth noticing that the open concept applied to BA’s Malibu Beach House doesn’t mean that the house is a mere shell: the rooms are there, they are just open among themselves, and this is different from just building a beautiful façade for what really is a big-size empty box, as some builders have been doing in Second Life (notice that it may work well when you need a pavilion or a warehouse, for instance, or some space for an exhibition, maybe, but not so much for a residence, where one would normally prefer to have different places for receiving friends, sleeping, cooking and so on – of course there are exceptions, such as those tiny apartments of the atomic world where the same area converts from a bedroom into a living room and a kitchen, but, apart from some space pods and similar facilities, such structures are really unusual in SL).

-Finally, among the creations that appeared on the grid in 2017, the Water Garden skyhome, by elev8, clearly deserves to be on any list of best houses.
-It’s a skybox, so it doesn’t have a façade: it’s all about the internal area.
+Finally, among the creations that appeared on the grid in 2017, the Water Garden skyhome, by elev8, deserves to be on any list of best houses.
+It’s a skybox, so it has no façade: it’s all about the internal area.
 For the use of concrete, Water Garden resembles some brutalist buildings.
-Nonetheless, the way wood is applied to the construction also gives it a more contemporary atmosphere.
-It assumes the form of a series of frames that cut and, in some ways, reshape the house from each new angle under which the observer looks.
+Still, the way wood is applied to the construction also gives it a more contemporary atmosphere.
+It assumes the form of frames that cut and, in some ways, reshape the house from each new angle under which the observer looks.

 The house is built around a water garden and it has three floors.
 Some rooms are disposed in a more continuous flow; others feel more detached.
 They can certainly be organized in different ways, and that is an interesting characteristic of the house: the final use of each room is not predetermined.